PrestaShop/docs/development/components/form/form-theme/form-pages.md

 ---
-title: List of forms
+title: List of migrated forms
 weight: 20
 ---

-# List of forms
+# List of migrated forms

 This section states when a page that contains a Symfony form has been migrated to Symfony, and when the form has been simplified to rely on the PrestaShop UI Kit Form theme.

 You can find the detailed status of the project on the [GitHub tracking issue][form-theme-simplification-project].

 [form-theme-simplification-project]: https://github.com/PrestaShop/PrestaShop/issues/16482

 Page                      | Migrated in version       | Form simplified in version
 --------------------------|:-------------------------:|:-----------------------------: